luluvann/live-the-outdoors/README.md

 THEN the card the button is set as "Completed" or "Not Completed" WHEN I click on a trail card
-THEN I am redirected to a page where I can see more details about the trail selected
+THEN I am redirected to a page where I can see more details about the trail selected WHEN I am in the Dashboard or the Trail Page
+THEN I can choose to logout by clicking on the logout button in the header WHEN I click logout
+THEN I am redirected to the app homepage
 ````

 ## Technologies used